How To Change Careers Without Starting Over

 Not to mention the implicit biases regarding education, background, and life experience that suggest that there’s a single candidate profile that you must rigidly fit to be successful.

-It makes my brain bleed to think of the talented people getting screened out—and screening themselves out—because of this.
+It hurts my brain to think of the talented people getting screened out—and screening themselves out—because of this.

 Don’t let sloppy, unrealistic job descriptions convince you that you’re not qualified to move into a new space at the same level or above.